Make your emails accessible to everyone

 • "Click here to view the schedule"

-This improves accessibility, scannability, and overall clarity.
+This improves accessibility, readability, and overall clarity.

 Clear descriptive links